 Oftentimes, candidates will try to include as much information as possible from every aspect of life in an attempt to land the interview.
 However, if you’re applying for – say – a Sales Associate role, is that one cake sale you assisted in setting up in Year 8 really relevant?
 Probably not.
 If you’re in such a position where you have no work experience (we’ve all been there), think about what is more relevant and helps to define who you are, such as any qualifications you’ve achieved or any extracurricular activities you’ve committed to for longer than a one-hour cake sale.
 If you are experienced and are seeking something new, include relevant descriptions of your previous roles to the one you’re applying for; if they’re all similar, you might want to consider summarising your key responsibilities across all your past roles in one place so as to avoid repeating yourself.

-4. Try to keep it to one page
+4. Try to keep it short

 5. Be honest!

-We’ve all heard the “everyone lies on their resume”, like when Joey Tribbiani claims that he can tap dance, ride a horse and drink a gallon of milk in 10 seconds which he ~ successfully ~ proves (one thing I haven’t mentioned on my blog yet is how much of a Friends fanatic I am – you’re in for a treat!), but – on a serious note – it’s not worth it.
+We’ve all heard the “everyone lies on their resume”, like when Joey Tribbiani claims that he can tap dance, ride a horse and drink a gallon of milk in 10 seconds which he ~ successfully ~ proves (one thing I haven’t mentioned on my blog yet is how much of a Friends fanatic I am; you’re in for a treat!), but – on a serious note – it’s not worth it.
 Why lie when you can be honest about your actual skills, hobbies and interests and experience?
 Once again: we’ve all been in the position where we feel as though we have ‘no’ experience to showcase, but you’ll always have something, like your A levels, extracurricular activities and any voluntary work you’ve completed.
 If you really have ~ no ~ experience (although you probably have more than you think), there are always opportunities available.
 If you’ve never partaken in an extracurricular activity, you can join or create a society at university that interests you.
 If you’d like to complete some volunteer work, you can ask your university or around your local area.
-If you’re passionate about something like writing, art or textiles, you can create your own portfolio.
+If you’re passionate about something like writing, art or social media, you can create your own blog, portfolio or online community.
 Anything that presents who you are and why you are right for the role is enough to make you the ideal candidate!

 As usual, I hope you found my tips useful and, if you have any questions, please do not hesitate to ask in the comment section below or by contacting me via social media or email (you can find my contact details here).